hexbus/bq4847-replacement/README.md

 8. **Load the IDE DSR**
    - Run `IDELOAD` to detect and initialize the IDE card’s DSR (Device Service Routine).
+   - The best way to load the DSR is via the 64K cartridge image (loaded in a FinalGROM, FlashROM99, UberGROM, or Guidry 64K cartridge board).
+This binary is located in the idedsr_v17.zip as of the writing of this readme, [on this page.](https://hexbus.com/ti99geek/Projects/idedsr/idedsr.html#idedsr)

 9. **Test Battery Backup Functionality**
    - If the DSR loads successfully:
      - Turn the **battery switch ON**.